 - The Troops two main fundraising events of the year are selling popcorn in the Fall, and our annual Spaghetti Dinner.
 Each scout is expected to participate.
 We also need your help too!

 - The best way to keep up on what is happening with the Troop is to visit this Web site on a regular basis.
 The newsletter, which is posted on the home page, is updated on a monthly basis.
 You will also be e-mailed each time the newsletter is updated.
 Please provide the Troop an e-mail address.

 The Values of Scouting

 Scouting is a values-based program.
 The Scout Oath and Law help instill the values of good conduct, respect for others, and honesty.
 Scouts learn skills that will last a lifetime, including basic outdoor skills, first aid, citizenship skills, leadership skills, and how to get along with others.
 For almost a century, Scouting has instilled in young people the values and knowledge that they will need to become leaders in their communities and country.

-Of course, you benefit as well by being able to dedicate some time away from the household to your son's activities.
+Of course, you benefit as well by being able to dedicate some time away from the household to your child's activities.
 You can watch them learn and grow in ways few parents are able to do.
 What could be better than that!